tomwyr/remote-rift-website/README.md

 ## Related Projects

-- [Remote Rift Connector](https://github.com/tomwyr/remote-rift-connector) — A service that connects to and communicates with the League Client API.
+- [Remote Rift Connector](https://github.com/tomwyr/remote-rift-connector) — A local service that connects to and communicates with the League Client API.
-- [Remote Rift Desktop](https://github.com/tomwyr/remote-rift-desktop) — A desktop wrapper that initiates the connector service to the League Client.
+- [Remote Rift Desktop](https://github.com/tomwyr/remote-rift-desktop) — A desktop application that launches and manages the local connector service.
-- [Remote Rift Mobile](https://github.com/tomwyr/remote-rift-mobile) — A mobile application that allows users to interact with League of Legends remotely.
+- [Remote Rift Mobile](https://github.com/tomwyr/remote-rift-mobile) — A mobile application that allows interaction with the League Client remotely.